Benjamin Seebohm Rowntree, Life and Writings

 He inherited from his father and grandfather a statistical acumen which he put to good effect in Poverty: a study in town life (1900); the later volumes, Poverty and progress (1941) and Poverty and the welfare state (1951), were inevitably less personally experiential and, while of considerable interest, lack the pioneering (and devastating) significance of the initial survey.
 By his firm, statistically well-supported, demonstration of the causal link between poverty and the low wages paid to working men, and the insecurity of their employment, he was able to challenge the general assumption that poverty was merely the result of drink and fecklessness.
 His contention that a cooperative work-force could be achieved only if each worker had ‘a reasonable share with the employer in determining the conditions of work, and an interest in the prosperity of the industry in which he is engaged’ (Industrial Unrest, p.
 12) made him a suspect figure in the eyes of many industrialists; recognition of this, combined with a distaste for being in the limelight, made him prefer to work through others rather than adopt the role of a campaigner.

 He had married in 1897 Lydia Potter (1869-1944), daughter of Edwin Potter, engineer.
 There were four sons and one daughter.
 They lived in York until 1936, when he moved to Hughenden, near High Wycombe, Buckinghamshire, living first at ‘North Dean’ and then, after Lydia’s death, at Hughenden Manor (formerly the home of Benjamin Disraeli).
 Though he remained largely aloof from local Quaker concerns, his Quaker convictions remained as a strong influence on his work.
 Following a heart attack, he died at his home in 1954.
+It is believed he was buried at Jordans, Buckinghamshire.

 Benjamin Seebohm Rowntree, Poverty: a study of town life (Macmillan, 1901); Betting and gambling: a national evil (Macmillan, 1905); Land and labour: lessons from Belgium (Macmillan, 1910); with Bruno Lasker, Unemployment: a social study (Macmillan, 1911); with May Kendall, How the labourer lives: a study of the rural labour problem (Thomas Nelson, 1913); The human needs of labour (Thomas Nelson, 1919); The human factor in business (Longmans, 1921); Society and human relations (Olaf Hodgkin, 1924); Poverty and progress: a second social survey of York (Longmans, 1941); Portrait of a city’s housing: being the results of a detailed survey in the city of York 1935-9 (Faber & Faber, 1945); with GR Lavers, Poverty and the welfare state: a third social survey of York (Longmans, 1951); with GR Lavers, English life and leisure: a social study (Longmans, 1951)